Here’s the ideal Arrowverse viewing order

 When Arrow debuted on The CW in 2012, no one predicted the superhero phenomenon that would follow.
 Oliver Queen took to the streets of Starling City as Smallville drew to a close after 10 seasons.
-While Arrow only made it eight years, its legacy is set to continue.
+While Arrow only made it eight years, its legacy continued on.
 Developed by Greg Berlanti, Marc Guggenheim, and Andrew Kreisberg, Arrow took a different approach to superhero origins than Smallville’s slow-build prequel and passed that on to multiple spin-offs that drew on 80 years of DC Comic history.

-Nearly a decade after Arrow’s premiere, the multiple series it spawned now span over 700 episodes and 42 seasons.
-While the Marvel Cinematic Universe was growing in movie theaters, DC’s Arrowverse took over The CW.
+Over a decade after Arrow’s premiere, the multiple series it spawned went on to span over 700 episodes and 42 seasons.
+While the Marvel Cinematic Universe was growing in movie theaters, DC’s Arrowverse took over The CW to become the most consistent interconnected universe the brand has produced to this day.

 • Arrow (2012-2020)